Elijhaa Penny

 Elijhaa Penny (born August 17, 1993) is an American former professional football player who was a fullback in the National Football League (NFL).
 He was signed by the Arizona Cardinals after going undrafted in the 2016 NFL draft.
 He played college football for the Idaho Vandals after attending Cerritos College.
 He has also played for the New York Giants.

-Early years
+Early life

 Penny attended and played high school football at Norwalk High School in Norwalk, California.
 He ran for 1,338 yards on 199 carries and scored a school single-season record 20 touchdowns as a sophomore.

 College career

 Penny initially began his college career at College of the Sequoias in Visalia, California, appearing in eight games and totaling 102 yards and two touchdowns on 22 carries.

 Penny played in 23 games (14 starts) in two seasons at Idaho after transferring from Cerritos College.
 He totaled 1,748 rushing yards and 22 touchdowns on 385 carries with the Vandals while adding 39 receptions for 346 yards and three touchdowns and returning 15 kickoffs for 278 yards.
 He started all 12 games as a senior, leading the team with 1,159 rushing yards and 10 touchdowns on 246 attempts and catching 27 passes for 239 yards and two touchdowns.
 In Penny's first season at Idaho in 2014, played 11 games (two starts) and led the team with 589 rushing yards and 12 touchdowns on 139 carries.
 The 12 rushing touchdowns were the most by a Vandals player since DeMaundray Woolridge had 18 in 2009.
 In addition, he had 12 catches for 107 yards and a touchdown.
 He majored in general studies at Idaho.